keptn/lifecycle-toolkit/examples/taskonly-hello-keptn/README.md

 # Hello, Keptn!

 ## Goal
-This example shows how to define a function inline and pass over parameters to this function.
+This example shows how to define an inline function and pass over parameters to its execution.

 ## Variants
 * `inline` - shows how to specify a function directly in the `KeptnTaskDefinition`